Understanding The World Today. The Brisker Rov zt”l said about his father Rav Chaim zt”l that his father could tell what will be in 20

 The tzitzit are also tied uniquely, and most Jewish communities follow the way of tying based on their customs.
 Generally, each of the four corners has eight strings and five knots.
 The numerical value of tzitzit is 600.
 Then, add the eight strings and five knots, and the sum would be 613, which is the number of mitzvot in the Torah.

 It is also required that the strings of tzitzit must be made of the same material used to make the garment, as declared in Orach Chayim 9:2-3.
-Others use strings that are made of wool while some prefer techeylet, which is a turquoise or blue dye that was also mentioned in the Torah several times.
+Others use lines that are made of wool while some prefer techeylet, which is a turquoise or blue dye that was also mentioned in the Torah several times.
 This requirement should be strictly implemented to the garments worn by the High Priests.

 Anyone who needs to place the tzitzit on their new garment or replace the damaged one must recite this prayer: “Blessed are you, Lord our God, King of the universe, who has sanctified us with His commandments, and commanded us concerning the mitzvah of tzitzit.”

 Judaica may also be referred to as Judaica article.
-Each of the items that are part of the religious articles used by Jews has a specific time or holiday when it should be used.
+Each of the items that are part of the religious materials used by Jews has a specific time or holiday when it should be used.
 Here is a list of those items:

 Shofar is made of a ram’s horn similar to a trumpet that is blown in the synagogue to mark the event, Rosh Hashanah or Jewish New Year festival.
-It is celebrated on the first or sometimes, the second day of Tishri in the month of September.
+It is celebrated on the first or sometimes, the second day of Tishri in September.
 The blowing of the shofar is also done at the end of Yom Kippur, or the Day of Atonement.
 It is considered as the most solemn religious fast of the Jewish year.

 The shofar is made by hollowing out a ram’s horn.
-Then the maker should shape it nicely and polish it to produce a fine piece.
+Then the maker should shape it nicely and polish it to produce a beautiful piece.
 The story behind this item was mentioned in the Torah.
 A portion tells the story of the binding of Isaac in which a ram was stuck in the bush.
 Abraham uses that animal as a sacrifice instead of his son.
-The shofar, therefore, symbolizes the difficult parent-child relationship with God.
+The shofar, therefore, symbolizes the problematic parent-child relationship with God.

 The four sounds of shofar remind the Jewish people of a crying voice, and people must repent for the sins that they have done for the past years.